wrightmat/dnd-eberron/locations/Tavick’s Landing.md

 While the open market is the primary attraction in Tavick’s Market, there are many permanent crafters, restaurants, and taverns scattered throughout the district.
 Most of this is average fare, but there are a few diamonds in the rough.

 #### Upper Tavick's Landing

-Character: Everything an aristocrat needs — housing, luxuries, and servants.
+>Everything an aristocrat needs — housing, luxuries, and servants.

 Upper Tavick’s Landing is a self-contained kingdom for the wealthy.
 Everything an aristocrat might need can be found in this ward: a luxurious mercantile district, fine housing, skilled services, and even a district where servants and hirelings can live.
 The lords and merchant princes who hold power in Upper Tavick’s Landing have worked to isolate their home from the chaos that often engulfs the rest of the city, and it is in many ways a small city within Sharn.
 During the Last War, there was general concern that the ward was in danger due to the number of foreigners that moved through the lower wards.
 As a result, the leaders of Upper Tavick’s Landing petitioned the city council and established a number of laws unique to the ward.
 Those of most concern to adventurers include the following:
 - The soldiers of House Deneith have equal authority with the Sharn City Watch within the confines of Upper Tavick’s Landing.
 A full 100 members of the Blademark are stationed in Upper Tavick’s Landing, paid for by taxes levied on the district.
 Deneith warriors maintain checkpoints at all entrances to the district, to ensure that visitors comply with the laws of the ward.